-Apply for consent to work on a notable tree
+Do I need consent to work on a notable tree?

-Removal of dead or diseased vegetation, or minor trimming or maintenance of any scheduled notable tree or group of notable trees in order to maintain their state of health is considered a Permitted Activity.
+Removing dead or diseased vegetation, or minor trimming (trimming that can be done with secateurs) of any scheduled notable tree or group of notable trees in order to maintain their state of health is considered a Permitted Activity.
 No resource consent is required.
 You may wish to consult with the Council if you are unsure whether the work you propose falls under this category.

 Major work on or near a tree

 Work that is more than minor maintenance – like removing part of the tree or excavating under its canopy – may have serious consequences for the health and safety of the tree and surrounds if not managed well.
 This type of work requires a full assessment by Council.
 You need to apply for consent using the form below.